Tube based Balancing Amplifier

 Fig. 2: Point of operation of the lower triode

 Fig. 1.
-Schematic of the balancing amplifier
+Schematic of the balancing cathode follower

 The Power Supply